yuanxiaochenAC/EvoAgentX/docs/tutorial/tools.md

 ## 6. MCP Tools

-**The Model Context Protocol (MCP) toolkit provides a standardized way to connect to external services through the MCP protocol.
+**The Model Context Protocol (MCP) Toolkit provides a standardized way to connect to external services through the MCP protocol.
 It enables agents to access specialized tools like job search services, data processing utilities, and other MCP-compatible APIs without requiring direct integration of each service.**

 ### 6.1 MCPToolkit